-We believe that, even at this very modest level, the JCS team would be able to reconsider the considerable public opposition to the Up Hatherley and Leckhampton sites onsensus with adjacent councils as to what element of the JCS requirement will be satisfied from outside the JCS area itself.
-This must be concluded prior to the final document being published. in the south as well as the objections to areas around the racecourse and Uckington.
+We believe that, even at this very modest level, the JCS team would be able to reconsider the considerable public opposition to the Up Hatherley and Leckhampton sites in the south as well as the objections to areas around the racecourse and Uckington.
 It would similarly allow reconsideration of sites in other communities within the JCS area.